edadma/sprolog/README.md

 		<version>0.1</version>
 	</dependency>

-Add the following to your `build.sbt` file to use Options in your SBT project:
+Add the following to your `build.sbt` file to use S-Prolog in your SBT project:

 	resolvers += "Hyperreal Repository" at "http://hyperreal.ca/maven2"